EuphoricPenguin/CPlusPlus-Snake/README.md

 The biggest gripe I have with C++, or at least the setup I'm using, is that small feature additions result in a lot of back-and-forth with Void Agent/DeepSeek to resolve minor dependency discrepancies.
 You will have the best experience if you prototype a version of each feature you want (GUI/Sound/etc.) at first and get that working before expanding out the program's internal functionality.
-This is basically the same version of snake you can get working in 10 minutes with any other language; it's the annoying build process that slows down "vibe coding" with C++.
+This is basically the same version of Snake you can get working in 10 minutes with any other language; it's the annoying build process that slows down development with C++.

 ## Prerequisites